quile/component-cljs/README.md

 (this is a fork of Stuart Sierra's [component](https://github.com/stuartsierra/component) library that builds for both Clojure and ClojureScript)

+If you lein install this, you can then add it as a dependency with version 0.2.3-CLJX.

 # component

 'Component' is a tiny Clojure/ClojureScript framework for managing the lifecycle of